-Item 8 is an ordinary resolution required under UK law and is an advisory vote.
-The resolution is to approve the remainder of the Remuneration Report for the year ended 30 June 2017 (i.e. other than the part containing the Directors' remuneration policy report in section 3.2 of the Annual Report as separately addressed in Item 7).
+Item 7 is an ordinary resolution required under UK law and is an advisory vote.

+The resolution is to approve the Remuneration Report for the year ended 30 June 2018, as set out in section 3 of the Annual Report, other than the part containing the Directors' remuneration policy report in section 3.2 of the Annual Report.